-Resident tuition for 2010-2011 will be \$50 per semester hour.
-The increase is included in these figures.
+Resident tuition for 2012-2013 will be \$50.00 per semester hour.

-Non-Resident tuition for 2010-2011 will be \$360 per semester hour.
+Non-Resident tuition for 2012-2013 will be \$401.00 per semester hour.

-Students attending courses taught at off-campus sites only will not be required to pay the Student Union/Center fee, the Medical Service fee, the Recreation Center fee, or the Wellness Center fee.
+Students attending courses taught only at off-campus sites will not be required to pay the Student Union/Center fee, the Medical Service fee, the Recreation Center fee, or the Wellness Center fee.
 All other fees are required.